Bruno-Diego/copacabana-pp5/README.md

     ![](./docs/readme/features/us20-2.png)

 23. As a **Shopper** I can Receive an e-mail confirmation after checking out so that I can Keep the confirmation of what I've purchased for my records.
-  - The shopper will see displayed a success notification on the top right corner informing an e-mail was sent with the order details:
+  - The shopper will see displayed a success notification in the top right corner informing an e-mail was sent with the order details:

     ![](./docs/readme/features/us21.png)